appy9/thecompiler/CONTRIBUTING.md

 `date_published(Date)`

-Date publish in ISO8601 format.
+Date the post was published in ISO8601 format.
 Default the time of day to midnight if is available.

 `tags([String])`